EvilPunkin/Enskyronment/README.txt

     -A folder in resource packs which allows custom textures for seasons -Essential
-    -I want this to maybe be based off essential (wishful thinking probably lol)
+    -I want this to maybe be based off essential (wishful thinking probably lol) -Compatibility
+    -Kinda self explanatory, but I do feel that this should be considered a feature 'cause I've seen a decent chunk of mods that aren't compatible with even the most popular skyblock mods.